-GAO offers training sessions and educational workshops to introduce Seton associates to the world of grant funding and the art of proposal writing for research and non-research grants.
+GAO offers training sessions and educational workshops to introduce Ascension Seton associates to the world of grant funding and the art of proposal writing for research and non-research grants.
 Most workshops take place in the CEC; they are scheduled twice annually and announced on our website.
-For more information or to request a consultation, please contact us online at email@example.com.
+For more information or to request a consultation, please contact us online at firstname.lastname@example.org.
 We can answer any specific questions you may have, as well as offer general guidance throughout the grant and project development process.

 Please see our calendar of events for upcoming and scheduled training.
 Generally, we offer three types of workshops: